cmoore-sp/plsql-markdown-2-html/README.md

 To play, I created a simple table with a primary key and a clob field.
 I tossed my markdown text into the clob with SQL developer and run the code.
 I've included a sample of the calling code in the package.
 The functions are overloaded to accommodate both clob and varchar2.

 As a coder, I am far happier writing PL/SQL then anything in regexp.
 I can document and read PL/SQL phrases.
 A reader may notice a blending of approaches.
 I would rather write more and get clarity and simplify debugging then have code that is so dense you can't see errors.

+## Sample Files
+hey, I tried to post a sample data set.
+Part of the markdown is being parsed by github.
+Try editing the file and pulling the raw text.